ot-dot/FastRbx/README.md

 ## Features

 "Open Place" --- open a Place by ID.

 "Join to Player" --- join a specific player.

 "Join to JobId" --- join a specific server.

 "Open Place with LaunchData" --- launch with custom data.

-"Change Avatar Background".
+"Change Avatar Background" --- Classic/Custom

-"FastFlags".
-"Tab Glitch".
+"Cursors" --- Classic/Custom

+"Custom Font"

+"Custom Death Sound"

+"FastFlags"

+"Tab Glitch" --- Better than on Windows

 It combines multiple launch methods and client options into a single Shortcut.